Driventobraise/PythonLiveProject/README.md

     return render(request, 'DandDApp/DandD_index.html', {'page_obj': page_obj}, context)

 ```
-# Implementing CRUD (create, read,update- delete) functionalities:
+# Implementing CRUD (create, read, update- delete) functionalities :
+* ## Create :
-In story 2 I created [The Data Base Model](https://github.com/Driventobraise/PythonLiveProject/blob/main/DBmodel.png) and added the ability to create a [character](https://github.com/Driventobraise/PythonLiveProject/blob/main/views1.png) in the database.
+In story 2 I created [The Data Base Model](https://github.com/Driventobraise/PythonLiveProject/blob/main/DBmodel.png) and added a views function that rendered the create Character  page.
+I then added the ability to create a [character](https://github.com/Driventobraise/PythonLiveProject/blob/main/views1.png) and save it in the database .
+* ## Read :
 For story 3 I created an [Index page](https://github.com/Driventobraise/PythonLiveProject/blob/main/index.png) to display all characters entered into the database.
 I used the inbuilt django paginator class to create pagination for viewing the database entries.
-In Story 4 I added the functionality to [read](https://github.com/Driventobraise/PythonLiveProject/blob/main/detailspage.png) each entery.
+In Story 4 I added the functionality to [read](https://github.com/Driventobraise/PythonLiveProject/blob/main/detailspage.png) each entery by using a views function that finds the single desired instance from the database and sending it to the details template.
+* ## Update - Delete :
 In Story 5 I added the ability to [edit](https://github.com/Driventobraise/PythonLiveProject/blob/main/editpage.png) and [delete](https://github.com/Driventobraise/PythonLiveProject/blob/main/views2.png) any database entry.
 During these steps I was using sqlite db and django queries to interact with the DB.
-# Beautiful Soup:
+# Beautiful Soup :
 During story 6 and 7 I utilized a [web scraper](https://github.com/Driventobraise/PythonLiveProject/blob/main/views4.png) to pull article summaries and their authors from dnd.wizards.com and rendered it on my articles page.
 In the future I would like to add direct links to the full articles and display the images attached to the articles.

 * views function for web-scrapping